lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

     *   **FR4.4 (Proposal Editing - Proposer):** `/edit_proposal <proposal_id>` (DM)
         *   Allows proposer to edit `title`, `description`, and `options` (if multiple-choice) of their own proposal.
         *   Condition: Only allowed if no votes/submissions have been made for the proposal yet.
-        *   If edited, bot updates the proposal message in the channel.
+        *   If edited, bot updates the proposal message in the `target_channel_id`.
     *   **FR4.5 (Proposal Cancellation - Proposer):** `/cancel_proposal <proposal_id>` (DM)
         *   Allows proposer to cancel their own proposal if its `status` is "open".
-        *   Bot updates proposal `status` to "cancelled", updates the channel message (e.g., "This proposal has been cancelled by the proposer."), and notifies any existing voters/submitters via DM (optional).
+        *   Bot updates proposal `status` to "cancelled", updates the channel message (e.g., "This proposal has been cancelled by the proposer.") in the `target_channel_id`, and notifies any existing voters/submitters via DM (optional).

 **5.5.
 Deadline Management & Results**
     *   **FR5.1:** Automated scheduler checks for proposals past their deadline.